coder/docs/images/writing.md

 ...
 ```

 📝: You can build most images inside a Coder workspace!
 Check out [this image](https://github.com/bpmct/cdr-images/tree/master/docker-sandbox) for info.
+However, in order to build images with CVM-specific features, you will need to be running the [sysbox runtime](https://github.com/nestybox/sysbox) on your machine.

 ## Snippets